-R 2.11.1 was used to plot mitotic asymmetry in the form of black colonies versus cell viability.
-R software was also used to determine the middle concentration of black colonies (Cb) versus the middle concentration of cell viability (Cv).
+The R statistical environment was used for analysis.

 Results

-The interconnection between oxidative stress, genomic instability, mitotic asymmetry, and chronological lifespan in Saccharomyces cerevisiae was addressed using H2O2 treatment to induce an oxidative stress response.
+The interconnection between oxidative stress, genomic instability, mitotic asymmetry, and chronological lifespan in Saccharomyces cerevisiae was addressed using exogenous H2O2 to induce an oxidative stress response.
 LOH assays on lead-containing plates were used to detect and quantify LOH during a yeast CLS.
-The primary objective of this study was to compare H2O2 dose-reponse curve of LOH and viability with the viability change according to the yeast biological survival curve.
+The primary objective of this study was to study H2O2 dose-response change of LOH and viability and compare them with those during normal yeast chronological aging.

+H2O2 induced change of viability and LOH

+The H2O2 dose-dependent change viability and LOH are generally sigmoid (Figure xx?), but the drop of viability and increase of LOH can be clearly seen at low concentrations of H2O2.
+In contrast, we previously observed that changes of LOH and viability can stay more or less unchanged during the initial phase of chronological aging (Qin et al. 2008).
+This comparison suggested that endogenous level of H2O2must be held low during the initial phase of chronological aging.

+Half-black colonies indicated LOH occurred after cells have divided on MLA plates.
+The ratio of half-blacks versus full blacks can be viewed as an indicator of asymmetric partition of oxidative damage during mitosis.
+We observed much higher occurrence of half-black colonies in H2O2-induced LOH than those occurred in chronological aging, suggesting that elevating intracellular H2O2 level can lead to break-down of mitotic asymmetry.

-(Qin et al. 2008)There is a Contrasting Switching Pattern of H2O2 and Chronological Aging on LOH
+Contrasting switching pattern of H2O2 and chronological aging on LOH

 Qin et al. measured biological aging witha logistical model using the ratio, Tg/Tc.
 Tg represents the midpoint of the genome integrity, which is measured by LOH.
 Tc represents the midpoint of chronological lifespan.
 With respect to the biological survival curve, the midpoint of genome integrity comes after the midpoint of chronological lifespanFigure 2(Qin et al. 2008).
-Thus, the biological survival curve will likely display a greater frequency of strains with Tg/Tcratios that are one or greaterFigure 6.
+Thus, the biological survival curve will likely display a greater frequency of strains with Tg/Tcratios that are one or greater (Figure 6).
 The logistical model for the hydrogen peroxide dose-response curve uses the ratio Cb/Cv, which represents mitotic asymmetry.
 Cb represents the middle concentration of black colonies, which is a measure of genome instability.
 Cv represents the middle concentration of viability.
 With respect to dose-response curve, Cb usually comes before Cv in the strains used Figure 4B.
 Thus, there is a greater likelihood of observing a higher frequency of strains with Cv/Cb ratios that are lower than one Figure6, Table2.

-Genome tolerance (Cb) and viability tolerance (Cv) to H2O2 induction varies by strain backgrounds

 A regression analysis revealed that genome and viability sensitivity varies with each strain background.
 There is a significant association between CLS and the Cb/Cv ratio with a p-value of 0.024.The R-squared value of 0.54 indicates a strong association between these measures.
 A longer CLS corresponds to a smaller Cb/Cv.
 A ratio less than 1.0indicates that Cb comes before Cv, and thus a greater dose of hydrogen peroxide is required to kill the cell.
 Thus, strains with lower ratios are more tolerant to hydrogen peroxide with respect to viability.
 A Cb/Cvgreater than 1.0 indicates that Cb comes after Cv, and thus cells are more sensitive to hydrogen peroxide treatment.
 Strain M13 seems to be the most tolerant to hydrogen peroxide treatment.YPS128 seems to have the most sensitive response to hydrogen peroxide treatment whereas M13 seems to be substantially more tolerant to H2O2 treatment Figure 7.

-There is a significant correlation between CLS and the relative timing of the H2O2 trigger on LOH
+Significant correlation between CLS and the relative timing of the H2O2 trigger on LOH